b1rdmania/vs-token-mvp/README.md

 You have: 10,000 S tokens locked in fNFT for 270 days
 You get: 10,000 vS tokens today
-You sell: vS tokens at market rate (maybe 0.25 S per vS)
+You sell: vS tokens at, say, 0.25 S each (market decides)
-Result: 2,500 S cash today instead of waiting 9 months
+Result: 2,500 S of liquidity today — and you keep upside as price drifts toward 1 S by month 9

 ## Key Contracts